Presales finance

 | Art & collectibles | Low | Low | Medium | Long | Liquidity risk |

-Explore Film Finance StructuresEducational only.
-Not investment advice, not a suitability assessment and not an offer to invest.
+Start AssessmentThis is an educational assessment, not investment advice.
+Not a suitability assessment and not an offer to invest.

-Combination of structured finance and selected upside exposure.
+Combination of structured repayment and selected upside exposure with clearly defined recoupment.

-Greater openness to equity, gap finance and longer-term outcomes.
+Openness to equity participation, selected gap exposure and longer-term outcomes.

 Our approach